innerfence/chargedemo-windows/README.md

 ================

-The Charge request is simply a set of query string parameters which are appended to a Base URL.
+The Charge request is simply a set of query string parameters which are appended to a base URL.
 Be sure to properly encode the query string parameters.

 Base URL: `com-innerfence-ccterminal://charge/1.0.0/`